alexohneander/mtg-deck-recommendation/EMBEDDING_README.md

 # MTG Card Embedding Indexer

-Dieses System erstellt Vektorrepräsentationen (Embeddings) von Magic The Gathering Karten aus der AllPrintings.sqlite Datenbank, um sie für Machine Learning Modelle wie Denoising Autoencoder nutzbar zu machen.
+This system creates vector representations (embeddings) of Magic The Gathering cards from the AllPrintings.sqlite database to make them usable for machine learning models like Denoising Autoencoders.

-## Übersicht
+## Overview

-Das System extrahiert relevante Features aus jeder Karte und erstellt numerische Vektoren, die für:
+The system extracts relevant features from each card and creates numerical vectors that can be used for:
-- Denoising Autoencoder Training
+- Denoising Autoencoder training
-- Deck-Empfehlungssysteme
+- Deck recommendation systems
-- Kartensuche und Ähnlichkeitsanalysen

-genutzt werden können.
+- Card search and similarity analysis

-## Extrahierte Features
+## Extracted Features

-Jede Karte wird in einen **33-dimensionalen** Feature-Vektor umgewandelt:
+Each card is converted to a **33-dimensional** feature vector:

 ### 1. Mana Cost Features (7)
 - Generic Mana